eventsbne/eventsbne.me-generated/generated/events/2018/02/13/0598df42a8b2238dab9397766db84f609d061dd690801e11fd0d770d21d3556a/index.md

   codeOfConduct: null
 layout: event
 title: Sitecore Queensland User Group
-date: null
+date: '2018-01-25T13:30:29.243Z'

 ---
 <p>As a way of engaging with the Sitecore community we are looking to reactivate the Sitecore Queensland User Group.</p> <p>This provides opportunities for:<br/>Networking - meet your peers, discuss your current project and bounce some ideas off of people who might have a different viewpoint.<br/>Learning - get advice and guidance.
 If you're facing a problem, chances are that someone in the community has already faced and solved that same issue.<br/>Sharing your knowledge - pay it forward by using your experience to help others.<br/>Access to Sitecore specialists - hear about Sitecore capabilities straight from the source.</p> <p>Presenting this meeting on Feb 13 are:<br/>Andrew McLachlan, 4impact : Practical lessons learned using the Sitecore Helix architecture<br/>Anthony Hook, Sitecore: 5 ways to start using Sitecore 9’s Marketing Automation &amp; Email tool</p> <p>All refreshments will be provided - please register to attend to assist in catering.</p> <p>We want this to be a relaxed way to meet up with others interested in Sitecore.</p> <p><br/>General Agenda<br/>5:00 pm - drinks, introductions<br/>5:30 pm - short customer or partner presentation<br/>5:50 pm - short presentation from Sitecore<br/>6:10 pm - discussion with pizza in hand<br/>6:30 pm - close (with a plan to wind up by 7:00)</p> <p>The first meetup will be hosted by 4impact and occur on Feb 13.
 The next will be hosted by Speedwell on April 10, and we will jointly alternate the hosting on the 2nd Tuesday of every 2nd month.</p> <p>Please call Simon Earle on[masked] for further information.</p>